Quotennial596/React_Projects/README.md

 # 🔥 React Mini Projects Collection

 This repository contains a collection of mini-projects built using **React**.
-These projects demonstrate a variety of features and concepts in modern frontend development, including state management, context API, Redux Toolkit, hooks, and theme switching.
+These projects demonstrate a variety of features and concepts in modern frontend development, including state management, Context API, Redux Toolkit, hooks, theming, and routing.

 ---